 Socially responsible and ethically sourced supply chain

 We are committed to the use of a socially responsible supply chain to reduce the risk of human rights violations and the use of conflict minerals (tin, tungsten, tantalum and gold, or 3TG) from the Democratic Republic of Congo and certain adjoining countries.
 We are committed to respecting internationally recognized human rights under the UN Universal Declaration of Human Rights and UN Guiding Principles on Business and Human Rights.
 Our efforts include maintaining an anti-slavery policy, and a business partner labor standards policy which bars the use of forced or child labor and slavery and a conflict minerals policy governing the use and distribution of 3TG minerals, as well as conducting due diligence before allowing a potential supplier to become a preferred supplier.
 We request the return of reporting forms related to conflict minerals from our suppliers under the Responsible Minerals Initiative, or RMI, Conflict Minerals Survey.
 We file an annual conflict minerals report (https://investors.maxlinear.com/).
 Further, we seek to remove any suppliers that continue to fail to meet our business partner labor standards and conflict minerals policies after being provided the opportunity to remedy non-compliance via implementation of a corrective action plan.

 Health and Safety

-Our ongoing focus on workplace safety and compliance to applicable regulations has enabled us to preserve business continuity while ensuring a safe work environment during the COVID-19 pandemic, including work-from-home arrangements for a substantial portion of our workforce and reduced capacity and masking for those that have returned to the office, adhering to local health authority guidelines.
-We are encouraging our employees to get vaccinated as they become available and will soon require weekly testing for any employees returning to the office who have not yet confirmed their status as vaccinated.
+Our ongoing focus on workplace safety and compliance to applicable regulations has enabled us to preserve business continuity while ensuring a safe work environment following the COVID-19 pandemic, with return to in-person work adhering to local health authority guidelines.
+A substantial portion of our workforce has been vaccinated against COVID-19.
 We also comply with applicable laws and regulations regarding workplace safety and are subject to audits by entities such as the Occupational Safety and Health Administration (OSHA) in the United States.
 We are in the process of updating our injury and illness prevention policies.

 Equity, Diversity and Inclusion

 We emphasize our core values of Excellence, People, Integrity, and Compassion (EPIC) in our hiring and human resources practices as well as our customer service.
 Our corporate culture, focused on providing employees with opportunities, based solely on individual excellence and initiative, was instilled by founders who represented highly diverse skill sets and origins but shared a common commitment.
-Of our ten founders, seven were born outside the United States, and eight were diverse.
-Particularly over the last year, as the world addressed an isolating pandemic, we were proud that our broadband access and distribution products, engineered and supported by a workforce consisting of approximately 60% diverse employees as of December 31, 2020, helped ensure internet access for working families, students, and people in all walks of life to permit continued social interactions and business transactions in a work-from-home environment.
+Of our ten founders, seven were born outside the United States, and eight are diverse.

 Our future success depends on our ability to retain, attract, and motivate qualified personnel, especially our design and technical personnel, but also our senior management and support personnel, and achieving those objectives requires us to maintain a work environment and culture that values diversity.
-We operate across eighteen countries and are sensitive to the many cultures and backgrounds constituting our employee base and we celebrate our diversity by fostering inclusion across our multi-national organization.
+We operate across eighteen countries and are sensitive to the many cultures and backgrounds constituting our employee base.
 We acknowledge that we, along with the semiconductor and broader technology industry, can do more to advance gender and racial equality by increasing representation of underrepresented minorities as well as females in leadership and technical positions including engineering and other roles.

-Of our approximately 1,420 worldwide employees as of December 31, 2020, employees with European ancestry were a minority.
-While that data reflects in part our substantial presence in Asia, even in North America, over 40% of our employees with a rank of vice-president or higher and approximately two-thirds of our employees generally were of diverse ethnicity or were women, compared to 39% and approximately two-thirds, respectively in 2021.
+Of our approximately 1,844 worldwide employees as of December 31, 2022, the majority of employees were from diverse ethnic backgrounds.
+While that data reflects in part our substantial presence in Asia, even in North America, 52% of our employees with a rank of vice-president or higher and 73% of our employees generally were of diverse ethnicity or were women, compared to 39% and approximately two-thirds, respectively in 2021.

-As of December 31, 2020, women represented 18% of our total employees, the majority in administrative and finance functions.
-We are an engineering-driven company, however, and we are proud that women have played a substantial role in designing and developing our products notwithstanding the historical under-representation of women in university engineering departments.
-As of December 31, 2020, we employed 131 women in central engineering functions, representing approximately 12% of our total engineers.
-Of these 131 women, 57 held a master’s degree or Ph.D.
+As of December 31, 2022, women represented 17% of our total employees, the majority in engineering.
+We are an engineering-driven company, and we are proud that women have played a substantial role in designing and developing our products notwithstanding the historical under-representation of women in university engineering departments, particularly in electrical engineering.
+As of December 31, 2022, we employed 193 women in central engineering functions, representing approximately 14% of our total engineers, up from 133 women representing 12% of our engineer base in 2021.
 We believe female representation among our engineering staff compares favorably within our industry, but we remain committed to finding rewarding career opportunities for women across all functions within MaxLinear as well as to encouraging the engineering programs from which we recruit to increase their emphasis on opportunities for women.
-In that regard, we are also proud to have recently brought onto our board of directors Tsu-Jae King Liu, Ph.D., the first female dean of the College of Engineering at the University of California, Berkeley, who is also a member of the National Academy of Engineering and the National Academy of Inventors.
+In that regard, we are also proud to have on our board of directors Tsu-Jae King Liu, Ph.D., the first female dean of the College of Engineering at the University of California, Berkeley, who is also a member of the National Academy of Engineering and the National Academy of Inventors.

 Our human capital resources objectives include, as applicable, attracting and retaining talented and experienced employees, advisors, and consultants.
 We utilize multiple online search tools, specialized recruiting firms, employee referral programs and university hires to ensure a varied outreach approach for candidates.
-We aim to reduce the gender pay gap that is pervasive in our industry.
+We aim to increase our hiring and retention of female talent including direct hires or interns from universities.
 We offer this via a combination of competitive base salary, time-based equity incentives and bonus plans linked to financial performance that are designed to motivate and reward personnel with annual grants of stock-based and cash-based incentive compensation awards to our employees, some of which vest over a period of four years, plus other benefits, in order to increase stockholder value and the success of our company by motivating such individuals to perform to the best of their abilities and achieve both our short and long-term objectives.
 We offer competitive benefits tailored to local markets and laws and designed to support employee health, welfare and retirement; examples of such benefits may include hybrid work schedules with one flexible day allowing all employees globally to work from home; paid time off; 401(k), pension or other retirement plans; employee leave to support well-being of employees and their dependents; bereavement leave; employee stock purchase plan; basic and voluntary life, disability and supplemental insurance; medical, dental and vision insurance; health savings and flexible spending accounts; relocation assistance; and employee assistance programs.
 Our global training and development program includes internal on-the-job training and we have launched a pilot training program which includes seminars, podcasts and recommended learnings under which we have received tremendous employee participation.
 Our corporate training program, which is mandatory, covers training on discrimination-free workplace, as well as our code of ethics and employee conduct, insider trading policy, global export controls and economic sanctions policy, global anti-bribery and anti-corruption policy, and anti-trust and competition law.